p-hennessy/Bolt/CONTRIBUTING.md

 ## Code Style

-This project adheres to [pep8](https://www.python.org/dev/peps/pep-0008/) with the notable exception line length is irrelevant.
-Almost all lines in project are under 100 characters, but are not nessessarily restricted to that.
+This project adheres to [pep8](https://www.python.org/dev/peps/pep-0008/) with the notable exception that line length is irrelevant.
+Most lines are under 100 characters, but are not nessessarily restricted to that.

 The ability to comprehend the code is the only thing that matters.